dphilipson/transducist/README.md

 ```
 As an example of implementing a custom transducer, suppose we want to implement
 a "replace" operation, in which we provide two values and all instances of the
-first value are replaced by the second one.
+first value are replaced by the second one (note that in a real program, this
+effect could be more easily achieved using using the built-in `.map()`
+transform).
 We can do so as follows:
 ```ts
 // Imports not needed if not using TypeScript. import {